-Saint Louis University's Master of Science in Aviation provides a competitive and rigorous program that prepares graduates for leadership roles within the aviation industry.
+Saint Louis University's Master of Science in Aviation is a fully online, rigorous program that prepares graduates for leadership roles within the aviation industry.
+A master’s degree in aviation provides technical depth and specialization that can expand career opportunities and responsibilities.
+It can also prepare graduates for doctoral (Ph.D.) studies.

-SLU's master's program in aviation consists of 32 credits of graduate-level work: a common core taught in a completely online format and a graduate-level internship experience.
-Each M.S. student prepares a program of study that must be approved by their faculty advisor, the department chair and the associate dean for graduate education and research for Parks College.
+SLU's master's program in aviation consists of 30 credits of graduate-level work: a common core taught in a completely online format and a graduate-level internship experience.
+Each aviation M.S. student prepares a program of study that must be approved by their faculty advisor, the department chair and the associate dean for graduate education and research.

 This program of study is developed within the context of the student's background and career goals, allowing students to customize their graduate program to suit their professional goals.